In This Issue - May 2009

 2) GARBAGE CANS SHOULD ALWAYS BE TIGHTLY COVERED.

-3) NEVER PUT GARBAGE TO THE CURB IN PLASTIC BAGS (unless you put it to the curb when the sun has already risen).
+3) NEVER PUT GARBAGE TO THE CURB IN PLASTIC BAGS (unless you put it to the

 4) FEED YOUR PETS INDOORS.